 Compare two decimals to hundredths by reasoning about their size.
 Recognize that comparisons are valid only when the two decimals refer to the same whole.
-Record the results of comparisons with symbols >, =, or <, justify the conclusions, e.g., by using a visual model.
+Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, for example, by using a visual model.